What's Our Purpose?

 How Can You Be Involved?

-If you would like to be involved (with music, media or sound at Gresham Bible) you can contact Warren Kinser (firstname.lastname@example.org), Music Ministry Director.
-He would be happy to discuss the possibility of you using your gifts to serve the church in one of these ways.
+If you would like to be involved (with music, media or sound at Gresham Bible) you can contact Warren Kinser our Music Ministry Director.
+He would be happy to discuss the possibility of you using your gifts to serve the church in any of these ways.